Kendrick Nunn: Washington Wizards (2023)

+Panathinaikos (2023–present)

+On October 31, 2023, Kendrick Nunn signed with Greek Basketball League and EuroLeague powerhouse Panathinaikos until the end of the season.

+On November 20, 2023, just weeks after joining, Nunn recorded 18 points, six rebounds, four assists, and three steals, along with two game-winning free throws in an 86–85 victory against AEK.

+He went on to win the 2023–24 EuroLeague title in his first season in Europe, earning All-EuroLeague First Team honors in the process.
+He also won the Greek League title the same year.

+In the 2024–25 EuroLeague season, Nunn delivered a standout performance in Game 5 of the playoffs against Maccabi Playtika Tel Aviv.
+He scored 26 points, including 13 in the fourth quarter, leading Panathinaikos to an 81–72 victory and securing their spot in the Final Four.
+Nunn also contributed five rebounds, four assists, one steal, and one block, setting a new personal best with a 27 PIR, the highest of any player in Game 5.

+In December 2024, Nunn set EuroLeague records for most points in a first quarter (21) and most three-pointers in a single quarter (7) during a game against EA7 Emporio Armani Milan.

+He also set a new EuroLeague regular season record with 101 three-pointers made during the 2024–25 season.

+On March 29, 2025, it was reported that Nunn had agreed upon a new three-year extension with the defending EuroLeague champions through 2028, signing a contract on April 10 of the same year; the deal was made official.

+Nunn's contract extension was valued at €13.5 million over three years (approximately €4.5 million per year), making him the highest-paid player in EuroLeague history at the time of signing.
+He was later surpassed by Vasilije Micić, who signed a €14 million, three-year deal with Hapoel Tel Aviv in July 2025.

 National team career

 In March 2011, Nunn was among the 24 high school players invited to the United States Olympic Training Center in Colorado Springs, Colorado, to try out for the FIBA Americas Under-16 Championship.
 Nunn was one of four Chicago talents to make it past the 27-man tryouts and join the 12-man national team.
 He went on to win a gold medal with Team USA in the 2011 FIBA Under-16 Americas Championship in Cancun, Mexico.
 The team, coached by Don Showalter of Mid-Prairie High, scored over 100 points in each victorious matchup.

 Nunn, along with teammate Jabari Parker of Simeon and rival Jahlil Okafor of Whitney Young high school, was selected to play in the 2012 FIBA Under-17 World Championship held in Kaunas, Lithuania, from June 29 to July 8, 2012.
 As with the 2011 FIBA Under-16 Americas Championship, Nunn once again helped Team USA capture a gold medal.